solarrclipse/solarrclipse/README.md

 17

-I'm no a sensitve person, which means any dark humor is fine as long as it's not about a murdered/dead person!!
+I'm not a sensitve person, which means any dark humor is fine as long as it's not about a murdered/dead person!!

 Status :: Probably watching YouTube